Gugush284/Graphics-technology-programming/ReadMe.md

 It was made in Visual Studio.

 ## The third laboratory
 The third laboratory work is devoted to working with simple geometric shapes by GPU.

-For more information.
+It was made in Visual Studio.

+## The fourth laboratory
+The fourth laboratory work is devoted to working with light, the textures use and coordinate transformation by GPU.

 It was made in Visual Studio.